jboone/rust-hackrf-blinky/README.md

 arm-none-eabi-objcopy -O binary target/thumbv7em-none-eabihf/release/hackrf-blinky hackrf-blinky.bin
 ```

-This can then be programmed onto your HackRF by entering DFU mode and executing these two commands:
+This binary file can then be programmed onto your HackRF by entering DFU mode.
+You will need the HackRF DFU firmware (hackrf_one_usb.dfu) from the most recent HackRF release.
+To enter DFU mode hold down the DFU button on the HackRF.
+Then press and release the reset button.
+Then release the DFU button.
+You're now in DFU mode and can execute these two commands to flash the binary into the HackRF SPI flash:

 ```
-dfu-util --device 1fc9:000c --download --reset hackrf_spiflash -w hackrf-blinky.bin
+dfu-util --device 1fc9:000c --download hackrf_one_usb.dfu --reset
+hackrf_spiflash -w hackrf-blinky.bin
 ```

-...and then resetting the HackRF.
+Reset the HackRF and it will run the binary you just flashed.

 ## License